Time-Sensitive Networking: IEEE 802.1Qat Stream Reservation Protocol

-If a bridge is able to reserve the required resources, it propagates the advertisement to the next bridge; otherwise, a 'talker failed' message is raised.
-When the advertise message reaches the listener, it replies with 'listener ready' message that propagates back to the talker.
+If a bridge is able to reserve the required resources, it propagates the advertisement to the next bridge; otherwise, a talker failed message is raised.
+When the advertisement message reaches the listener, it replies with listener ready message that propagates back to the talker.

 Talker advertise and listener ready messages can be de-registered, which terminates the stream.

 Successful reservation is only guaranteed when all intermediate nodes support SRP and respond to advertise and ready messages; in Figure 2 above, AVB domain 1 is unable to connect with AVB domain 2.